unstoppabledomains/resolution-cli/README.md

 ### Ethereum Provider

+UNS domains are resolved by reading from both the Ethereum mainnet and Polygon L2 network

+#### L1

 If no Ethereum JSON RPC ethereum-provider-url is defined, a default Infura Ethereum Provider Url will be used

 Options for defining a ethereumProviderUrlFlag: